AdobeDocs/experience-manager-screens.en/help/user-guide/asset-level-scheduling.md

 ![screen_shot_2018-12-21at70128am](assets/screen_shot_2018-12-21at70128am.png)

-Follow the steps below to select multiple assets and schedule their display in an AEM Screens project:
+Follow the steps below to click multiple assets and schedule their display in an AEM Screens project:

-1. Select **MultiAssetChannel**, then select **Edit** from the action bar.
+1. Click **MultiAssetChannel**, then click **Edit** from the action bar.

    ![screen_shot_2018-12-21at70313am](assets/screen_shot_2018-12-21at70313am.png)

-1. Select multiple assets from the editor, then select **Edit Activation** (top-left icon).
+1. Click multiple assets from the editor, then click **Edit Activation** (top-left icon).

    ![screen_shot_2018-12-21at70550am](assets/screen_shot_2018-12-21at70550am.png)

-1. Select the date and time in **Active from** and **Active until** from the **Component Activation** dialog box.
-Select the check mark icon when you are done selecting the schedules.
+1. Click the date and time in **Active from** and **Active until** from the **Component Activation** dialog box.
+Click the check mark icon when you are done selecting the schedules.

    ![screen_shot_2018-12-17at20337pm](assets/screen_shot_2018-12-17at20337pm.png)

-1. Select refresh to check the assets to which multi-asset schedule is applied.
+1. Click refresh to check the assets to which multi-asset schedule is applied.

    >[!NOTE]
    >